socialatm/ufcstats/README.md

 The notebook `scrape_ufc_stats_working_example.ipynb` can be used for testing or debugging.
 The code here is broken down into sections which can be executed to scrape single data points, e.g. scraping stats for one fight only.

-## Data Refresh

-The script `scrape_ufc_stats_unparsed_data.py` has been added to [PythonAnywhere](https://www.pythonanywhere.com/?affiliate_id=00a8b72b) and will run daily to check and scrape new fights and fighters and push the refreshed data files to this repository.

-This keeps the data files up to date with the latest fight and fighter stats and you can quickly download and use the CSV files above without running any code.

 ## Next Event

 Find the next upcoming UFC event, and extract details about every fight scheduled for that event.